 WHAT IS CANADA LIKE?

 Canada is huge.
-It’s the world’s second largest country, but its population is only 33 million people (a little more, for example, than half the Italian population).
+It’s the world’s second-largest country, but its population is only 33 million people (a little more, for example, than half the Italian population).
 Canada is also in the top ten safest and most peaceful countries in the world, according to the World Population Review.
 When people think of Canada, images of large open spaces, wild animals and snow come to mind.
-Of course this is Canada, but it also has much, much more to offer.
+Of course, this is Canada, but it also has much, much more to offer.

+Why live in canada?
 THESE AND MANY MORE REASONS

 Canada is an extremely advanced country, with excellent working conditions, an educational system above average, and a very high quality of life, together with one of the best health systems in the world.
 The UN has proclaimed Canada as one of the best places to live for many years.
 The criteria are quality of life, educational opportunities, unemployment and crime rates, and life expectancy.
 Also, having a balance between professional responsibilities and time spent with loved ones, friends, and yourself is a determining factor for a full and happy life.
 In Canada, this is possible.
-Let’s take a look at some of the ways in which Canada contributes to a better work-life balance for its citizens:
+Let’s take a look at some ways in which Canada contributes to a better work-life balance for its citizens:

-- 10 national holidays
+- 10 national holidays;

-- Parental leave benefits for parents
+- Parental leave benefits for parents;

-- Paid holidays
+- Paid holidays;

-- High minimum wage
+- High minimum wage;

-- Opportunities to work from home
+- Opportunities to work from home;

-- Insurance fund for unemployment
+- Insurance fund for unemployment;

-- 40-hour working weeks
+- 40-hour working weeks;

-- Better working conditions
+- Better working conditions.

-I WANT TO LIVE THERE!
+EMIGRATE TO CANADA: I WANT TO LIVE THERE!

-Canada has a rapidly aging population and an increasing trend of young professionals moving to urban cities such as Ontario, Vancouver, and Toronto.
+Canada has a rapidly ageing population and an increasing trend of young professionals moving to urban cities such as Ontario, Vancouver, and Toronto.
 This leaves behind Canada’s less populated northern regions, which make up about two-thirds of Canada, without the necessary skilled people.

-YOUR HEALTH MATTERS!
+FREE HEALTH CARE: YOUR HEALTH MATTERS!

 Canadians value equal and exceptional health care for every citizen and permanent resident.
 Every province and territory has its own health care system, known as Medicare, which covers for free all medical expenses.
 There are, however, some exceptions, such as prescription medications, dental and mental health and optometry, unless it is deemed medically necessary.

-THERE’S A PLACE FOR EVERYONE!
+A MULTICULTURAL SOUL: THERE’S A PLACE FOR EVERYONE!

 There is no country in the world with a higher immigration rate per capita.
 With more than 250,000 new immigrants a year and a history of migrants, Canada is a multicultural country where being Canadian means sharing the same passport and a common set of values, not necessarily the same ethnicity.